-Management has evaluated subsequent events through [DATE], the date which the financial statements were available to be issued.
-Based upon this evaluation, except for the following, it was determined that no other subsequent events occurred that require recognition or additional disclosure in the financial statements.
+Management has evaluated subsequent events through December 5, 2023, the date which the financial statements were available to be issued.
+Based upon this evaluation, it was determined that there were no subsequent events that require recognition or additional disclosure in the financial statements.